 Other Common Pub Golf Rules

 The Caddy.
-A caddy can be assigned at the beginning of the night as the designated referee.
+A caddy can be assigned as the designated referee at the beginning of the night.
 He or she will typically remain sober to make sure that everyone remains safe.
 The caddy is also responsible for making sure that all penalties are caught and cheaters are brought to justice!
 This person can also read the rules aloud at each bar so that all the golfers are aware of the penalties at each hole.

 Assign a Time Limit: Some groups like to assign a time limit for each bar to keep things on track.
 This makes the game more challenging to complete and forces players to strategize which drinks they will skip along the way.